Hyperdiffusionism: Barry Fell

 Mystery Hill, or America's Stonehenge, is the site which Barry Fell refers to as the primary basis of his hypothesis that ancient Celts once populated New England.
 Mystery Hill, Fell believes, was a place of worship for the Celts and Phoenician mariners.
-These ancient mariners, more commonly known as the Druids, are said to have populated Europe at the same time.
+These ancient mariners, called the Druids, are said to have populated Europe at the same time.
 He hypothesizes that they were the ancient settlers of North America.
 Also, he believes that what he describes as inscriptions on stone and tablet artifacts from this site are in an ancient language derived from common sources of the Goidelic languages.

 These authors describe hyperdiffusionism as the driving force behind the apparent cultural similarities and population distribution among all civilizations.
 Hapgood's hypothesis states that one specific civilization is responsible for similar cultural practices in all other civilizations.
 Smith says that religions are proof of hyperdiffusionism, as similar worship ceremonies and symbols recur in geographically separated societies.
 Also, Smith believes that the Earth's population is made up of six types of humans, who diffused across the Earth's continents by virtue of their skin color.
 Finally, Fell asserts that ancient mariners, such as Druids and Phoenicians, traveled from Europe and comprised the early population of ancient America.